devadetayo/litezen-css/CODE_OF_CONDUCT.md

 # Code of Conduct

-All participants in the Litezen CSS project are expected to uphold this Code of Conduct.
+All participants in the Quanta CSS project are expected to uphold this Code of Conduct.
 We aim to foster an open, welcoming, and inclusive community.

 ## Our Pledge